 Creatine is a water-soluble essential salt that works by increasing the energy levels of the muscles.
 In more scientific terms, creatine aids muscle power by increasing the amount of energy in the muscles.
 Your body does not manufacture creatine; however, it is ingested as a supplement.
 Creatine supplements are very useful for people who need to improve the speed of their body, such as sprinters, distance runners, weightlifters, and the army.
 It is also useful for people who have been on a strict weight-loss regimen and lack stamina, such as endurance athletes with high-intensity workouts in the long term.

-Below are the guidelines of how much creatine you should take to get the benefits you are looking for: Injuries to the muscles can be prevented by increasing the energy levels in your muscles.
+Below are the guidelines of how much creatine you should take to get the benefits you are looking for: Injuries to the muscles can be prevented by increasing the energy levels in your muscles against muscle dystrophy.
 By increasing the energy levels in your muscle dystrophy, you are ensuring that you have the ability to exercise performance more.

 Is Death a Side Effects of Creatine?